Douaekanjaa/gaming_gear/README.md

 ## Features ⚙️

-Explore the exciting features of our Gaming Gear E-commerce Website:

 - **User Authentication:** Secure sign-up and login functionalities for personalized shopping experiences.
 - **Product Catalog:** Browse through a diverse range of gaming gear including accessories, peripherals, and more.